hall/config/cad/README.md

     nix develop '.#cad'

-Then start jupyterlab with
+Then start cq-server with

-    lab
+    cad ./path/to/source